What Are the Benefits of Obtaining a Personal Loan?

 Key insights

-- Personal loans can be used to consolidate debt or fund almost any expense.
+Personal loans can be used to consolidate debt or fund a wide variety of expenses.

 Personal loan definition

-A personal loan is a type of loan meant for personal use, whether it’s for debt consolidation, a wedding, a dream vacation or something else.
-It is usually unsecured, meaning that you do not need to provide any collateral to secure the loan.
-Instead, your credit score, income level and debt-to-income (DTI) ratio determine eligibility and your annual percentage rate (APR).
+A personal loan is a type of loan meant for personal use, whether that’s for debt consolidation, a wedding, a dream vacation or something else.
+It is usually unsecured, meaning you don’t need to provide any collateral to secure the loan.
+Instead, your credit score, income level and debt-to-income (DTI) ratio determine your eligibility and annual percentage rate (APR).

 Personal loans generally have fixed interest rates and monthly payments.
 Depending on your lender, there may be fees, such as an origination fee and late payment fee.